dikortis/LetsTalkETC/Episodes/Episode_10.md

-driven development if you don't like them well you're still stuck in that paradigm another way is the donation model where you say okay well whoever is doing work you know put out my can shake it and hopefully somebody will give me some money and unfortunately that model
+driven development if you don't like them well you're still stuck in that paradigm another way is the donation model where you say well whoever is doing work you know put out my can shake it and hopefully somebody will give me some money and unfortunately that model